 3. Soak Up Some Sunlight

 Too much sun without protection can be bad news in the form of a sunburn, but some rays on your skin will actually have great health benefits.
-You don’t need more than about fifteen minutes in the sun to soak up your daily need of Vitamin D. This, in turn, keeps your bones from going brittle.
+You don’t need more than about 15 to 20 minutes in the sun to soak up your daily need of Vitamin D. This, in turn, keeps your bones from going brittle.

-It’s why those people up north talk about salmon all the time – and why they keep walking around in tops and t-shirts in early April, desperately trying to catch a few rays of the sun and boost their Vitamin D levels.
+It’s why people up north talk about salmon – and why they keep walking around in tops and t-shirts in early April, desperately trying to catch a few rays of the sun and boost their Vitamin D levels.

 You need to time your session though, as the kind of rays you’re looking for won’t be available early in the morning or late in the afternoon.
 Get outside during lunchtime.
 Have a long walk with the dog on the weekends.
 And make sure your older relatives are getting the amount of sunshine they need as well.

 Did you know about 50% of your bones are made of protein?
 Low protein intake is associated with bone loss.
 Eating a diet rich in protein has been shown to protect bone health in aging populations.

 Here are a few recipes to try that protein powder:

 - Peanut Butter Protein Shake Recipe

 - Low-Carb Purple Cow Protein Shake